corefan/xenko-docs/en/manual/troubleshooting/profiling.md

 `MAX/CALL` | The longest amount of time taken to execute the code `CALLS` | The number of times the code was executed in one frame `MARKS` | The number of times per frame marked code is executed.
-This column is only displayed if marked code is executed `PROFILE KEY` | The part of the code (such as a function or script) being profiled.
+This column is only displayed if marked code is executed `PROFILE KEY / EXTRA INFO` | The part of the code (such as a function or script) being profiled.
 This column also displays additional information, such as the number of entities affected.

 ### Game Profiler runtime controls